-If people are searching for something near them, that’s a pretty strong signal of intent.
-Last year, we noticed that smartphone users in particular were dropping location qualifiers like postcodes, towns and counties from their local searches.
+When potential customers are looking for a local shop or service provider "nearby", that’s a strong signal of intent.
+Last year, Google discovered that smartphone users in particular were dropping location qualifiers like postcodes, towns and counties from their local searches.
 So old searches like “web designers eastbourne” were being dropped and replaced just by “web designers”.
 Why?
-Because users assume the results will be automatically relevant to their location thanks to their devices.
+Because users assume the results will be automatically relevant to their location thanks to their devices GPS system.

 And people have continued to adapt to advances in search technology.
 If you want a crystal clear example of purchase intent, “near me” mobile searches that contain a variant of “can I buy” or “to buy” have grown over +500% over the last two years.
 These include things like “where can I buy stamps near me,” “places to buy scrubs near me,” or “where to buy vinyl records near me.”

 +500% growth in near me mobile searches that contain a variant of “can I buy” or “to buy” over the last two years.

 “Near me” is no longer just about finding a specific place.
 It’s now about finding a specific thing, in a specific area, and in a specific period of time.
 People now expect search technology to find the places in their area where they can get what they need.
 This more-informed shopper no longer has to waste precious time driving around town to multiple stores.